 Some misophones may be battling with a comorbidity which can pose additional challenges.
 A comorbidity is when you have more than one illness or disorder at the same time though the two don’t have to be related.

-So for example someone you have misophonia and bipolar disorder, or anorexia and depression, or ADHD and OCD.
+So for example someone can have misophonia and bipolar disorder, or anorexia and depression, or ADHD and OCD.

-It can be tempting to try and blame to one specific thing.
+It can be tempting to try and place blame on one specific thing.
 “He is behaving that way because of misophonia”… “She is being grumpy because of depression”… and so on and so forth.
 Labelling can be useful but it’s not always constructive.